 Build for Endurance

 The all-weather enclosure seems quite sturdy and that is very important for your peace of mind when installing speakers out in the open.
-It may be less than a hundred buck but you don’t want your hard earned hundred dollars gone with the thunder.
+They may cost very little but you don’t want your hard earned dollars gone with the thunder.

 Despite the lower cost, the speaker is built up to industrial and military-grade standards for environmental endurance.
 They could not have earned an all-weather certification without proving its worth.
-So, if it rains too often in your area, you won’t have to worry about your hundred dollars.
+So, if it rains too often in your area, you won’t have to worry about it.
 And it isn’t just the rain.
 These speakers can endure extreme temperatures as well.

 Hassle-free Mounting System